mcreutz/playground/dev_ops/kubernetes/networking/ssl_certs/readme.md

 kubectl get certificate my-service-tls
 ```

-If the certificate is ready, you can use it in an ingress
+When the certificate is ready, you can use it in an ingress
 ```shell
 kubectl create -f dev_ops/kubernetes/networking/ssl_certs/ingress_demo.yaml
 ```

-If that works, you can create a production certificate.
+If that works, you can move to an actual production certificate.

 Remove the staging issuer and certificate and create the production issuer
 ```shell